haddockapp/haddockapp/atp.md

   1. Navigate to the dashboard page.
   2. Locate the desired project on the list.
   3. Click on the project name to open its details page.
-     _If you are testing on the `demo.haddock.ovh` environment, choose the `private repository` project._
+     _If you are testing on the `dev.haddock.ovh` environment, choose the `private repository` project._
   4. Locate the Topology tab (default one).
   5. Click on the selected service node.
-     _If you are testing on the `demo.haddock.ovh` environment, select the service `nginx`._
+     _If you are testing on the `dev.haddock.ovh` environment, select the service `nginx`._
   6. In the drawer, navigate to and open the Network tab.
   7. Locate the Redirections section.
   8. Click on the trash button next to the selected redirection.
-     _If you are testing on the `demo.haddock.ovh` environment, select the redirection `myapi.demo.haddock.ovh`._
+     _If you are testing on the `dev.haddock.ovh` environment, select the redirection `myapi.dev.haddock.ovh`._
   9. Click on the delete button in the dialog.
 - **Expected result:**
   - A notification should be displayed saying that the redirection has been successfully deleted.
   - The deleted redirection should no longer appear in the Redirections list.
   - It should no longer be possible to access the service on the internet using the previous domain associated with the deleted redirection.
-    _If you are testing on the `demo.haddock.ovh` environment, you should not be able to access the service on the internet using the previous domain associated with the deleted redirection._
+    _If you are testing on the `dev.haddock.ovh` environment, you should not be able to access the service on the internet using the previous domain associated with the deleted redirection._

 ---